Wound Management: A Practical Guide

 Compression Therapy for Venous Ulcers

-Applying compression therapy is not as straightforward as it seems, although it is the cornerstone of venous leg ulcer management.
-This final session of Day One will round off some practical aspects of venous ulcer management and will describe the underlying principles of compression therapy.
+Compression therapy is the cornerstone of venous leg ulcer management.
+This final session of day one will explore some key aspects of compression therapy.
 Includes:

 - What level of compression is required?

 - How do you apply compression?

 4:00pm - Close of Day One of Program

 Diabetes and High Risk Feet